austinl1905/sep11-freedom-project/tool/learning-log.md

 Challenges:

-Figure out how to add lots of particles without a ton of code
+- Figure out how to add lots of particles without a ton of code
+- camera focuses on one particle only

 <!--
 * Links you used today (websites, videos, etc)